 So without further ado, let’s jump into our YouTube tips for success in the music industry!

 The only way you are going to get better is with practice.
-Just like with any skills, the first time you picked up a guitar you were terrible, but you got better.
-The very first song you sung wasn’t pitch perfect, but you learned to improve.
-With time, with practice and by learning with each attempt you will get better.
+Just like with any skill, the first time you picked up a guitar you were terrible, but you got better.
+The very first song you sang wasn’t pitch-perfect, but you learned to improve.
+With time, practice and learning with each attempt you will get better.

 Do yourself a favour – Stop Delaying & Start Creating!

 Let’s take a look at our next YouTube tip.

 You do not need to max your credit card and buy super fantastic lighting and cameras to make quality videos.
 You can start making quality content from your bedroom today with the equipment you already have at home or even in your pocket – here are a few tips:

 There are loads of good cameras for YouTube out there.
 For nearly 5 years I used a Logitech c920 webcam to make my YouTube videos.
 However, you don’t need to get a special ‘YouTube camera’.
 In fact, since 2012 I have made thousands of videos and most of those were with a webcam or my trusty smartphone.
 YES – A SMARTPHONE!
 Your Android or iPhone has a very powerful camera that even at its “worst” is 5MP (megapixels).
 This can be used to great effect for Instagram selfies, tweet out your feelings on the latest viral trend and MAKING VIDEOS!